jmbmartins/IntelligentWasteManagementSystem/README.md

 2. Data is sent to the microcontroller, which transmits it to the cloud server.
 3. The mobile application enables residents to access real-time information and make informed waste disposal decisions.
 4. Waste management companies use the web dashboard to monitor and optimize collection operations based on real-time sensor data.
 5. Additionally, a panel will be added to the waste bin to indicate the level of filling.
-This panel will display the following colors, indicating the level of filling:
+This panel will display the following text, indicating the level of filling:

--   Very low: Green
+-   Very low
--   Low: White
+-   Low
--   Moderate: Yellow
+-   Moderate
--   High: Red
+-   High

 The filling level will be determined based on the data collected by the ultrasonic sensors and will be updated in real-time to provide visual information to residents and waste management personnel.